Soccer-Messi to join Inter Miami after PSG exit - BBC

 Reuters has contacted MLS and Inter Miami for comment.

-(Reporting by Rohith Nair in Bengaluru and Amy Tennery in New York, editing by Ed Osmond)
+(Reporting by Rohith Nair in Bengaluru, Rory Carroll in Los Angeles and Amy Tennery in New York, editing by Ed Osmond)

 ((Rohith.Nair@thomsonreuters.com; Reuters Messaging: https://twitter.com/RohithNair))